kristinemlarson/gnssrefl/tests/first_drivethru.md

 **quickLook** is meant to be a visual assessment of the spectral characteristics.
 However, it does print out the answers to a file called rh.txt

-# Test the code on a longer dataset on the ice
+# Test the code on a longer dataset

 Now we will look at a station called lorg.
+This site is on the Ross Ice Shelf, Antarctica.

 The data are archived at UNAVCO.